Gerald J. Noonan

 Education

-Gerald J. Noonan graduated from Brockton High School in 1968.
-He graduated from Stonehill College in North Easton, Massachusetts in 1971 where he earned a Bachelor of Arts degree in Sociology and Education.
+Gerald J. Noonan graduated from Brockton High School in 1967.
+He graduated from Stonehill College in North Easton, Massachusetts in 1971 where he received a Bachelor of Arts degree in Sociology and Education.

 Upon graduating from Stonehill College, Attorney Noonan attended the Master’s program in Urban Affairs at Boston University.
 At Boston University, Attorney Noonan was a standout Dean’s List student studying finance, city management, land use planning, intergovernmental relations, and consumer law.
-In 1974, Attorney Noonan earned his Master’s Degree in Urban Affairs at Boston University.
+In 1974, Attorney Noonan graduated from Boston University where he received a Master’s Degree in Urban Affairs.

-In 1997, Attorney Noonan earned a Certificate of Advanced Graduate Study in Educational Administration at Boston State College.
+In 1997, Attorney Noonan earned a Certificate of Advanced Graduate Study in Educational Administration at Boston State College where he was a Dean’s List student.

 Attorney Noonan attended the New England School of Law in Boston where he was a standout Dean’s List student.
 He was awarded the American Jurisprudence Prize Book and Certificate Award for being the highest marked student in Family Law.
 Based on his outstanding academic performance, Attorney Noonan was selected to be a member of the New England Journal on Prison Law, the nation’s only law periodical dedicated to the discussion of correctional law and prisoner’s rights.
-In 1982, Attorney Noonan earned his Jurist Doctor degree and graduated cum laude from New England Law with a class rank of 21.
+In 1982, Attorney Noonan earned his Juris Doctor degree and graduated cum laude from New England Law with a class rank of 21.
+While attending the New England School of Law he was a fulltime student in the evening school program and he taught fulltime at Brockton High School in the Social Science Department teaching Constitutional Law, Government, and History.
+In addition, he owned and successfully operated Noonan Painting and Construction where he employed 25 workers and he served as an elected member on the Southeastern Regional School Committee while being married and helping to raise four sons.

 Career as an Assistant District Attorney

-Attempted Murder, Assault with Intent to Murder, Accessory to Murder, Conspiracy to Murder, Solicitation of Murder, Mayhem, Motor Vehicle Homicide, Operating under the Influence of Alcohol, Operating under the Influence of Drugs, Rape, Assault with Intent to Rape , Rape of Child, Indecent Assault and Battery, Open and Gross Lewdness, Indecent Exposure, Assault and Battery, Aggravated Assault and Battery, Assault and Battery with a Dangerous Weapon, Armed Robbery, Armed Assault with Intent to Rob, Breaking and Entering in the Nighttime, Breaking and Entering in the Daytime, Breaking and Entering with Intent to Commit a Felony, Breaking and Entering with Intent to Commit a Misdemeanor, Larceny from a Person, Larceny over $250, Larceny of a Motor Vehicle, Receiving Stolen Property, Extortion, Arson, Malicious Burning of Property, Malicious Destruction of Property, Unlawful Possession of a Firearm, Unlawful Possession of Ammunition, Unlawful Carrying of a Firearm, Unlawful Discharging of a Firearm, Unlawful Distribution of Drugs, and Trafficking Drugs.
+Attempted Murder, Assault with Intent to Murder, Accessory to Murder, Conspiracy to Murder, Solicitation of Murder, Threat to Murder, Mayhem, Motor Vehicle Homicide, Motor Vehicle Homicide while Operating under the Influence of Alcohol, Operating under the Influence of Drugs, Rape, Assault with Intent to Rape , Rape of Child, Indecent Assault and Battery, Open and Gross Lewdness, Indecent Exposure, Assault and Battery, Aggravated Assault and Battery, Assault and Battery with a Dangerous Weapon, Armed Robbery, Armed Assault with Intent to Rob, Extortion, Breaking and Entering in the Nighttime, Embezzlement of Large Sums of Money, Breaking and Entering in the Daytime, Breaking and Entering with Intent to Commit a Felony, Breaking and Entering with Intent to Commit a Misdemeanor, Larceny from a Person, Larceny over $250, Larceny of a Motor Vehicle, Receiving Stolen Property, Extortion, Arson, Malicious Burning of Property, Malicious Destruction of Property, Unlawful Possession of a Firearm, Unlawful Possession of Ammunition, Unlawful Carrying of a Firearm, Unlawful Discharging of a Firearm, Unlawful Distribution of Drugs, Trafficking Drugs, Possession with Intent to Distribute Drugs and Arson.

 Conviction Percentage as a Prosecutor